studio-ousia/bpr/README.md

 ## Citation

-If you find this work useful, please cite [our paper:
+If you find this work useful, please cite the following paper:

 [Efficient Passage Retrieval with Hashing for Open-domain Question Answering](https://arxiv.org/abs/2106.00882)